Build step

 type: build

-Build an image using a different Dockerfile and a specific version tag
+Using different Dockerfile and specific version tag

 codefresh.yml